- Asia / Pacific

 Impact and Results

-This Toolkit is currently in a road-testing version with a final version to be published in February 2020.
-Once this is published we intend to develop online training and also look for partners to implement the Toolkit in practice.
+This Toolkit was published in March 2020.
+We will now explore the development online training and look for local partners to implement the Toolkit in practice.

 We envisage that the Toolkit will: